fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 ### Signing installers

-  >**Note:** Currently, `fleetclt package` does not provide support for signing Windows Orbit installers.
+  >**Note:** Currently, the `fleetclt package` does not provide support for signing Windows Orbit installers.
 Windows installers can be signed after building.

 `fleetctl package` provides support for signing and notarizing macOS osquery installers via the `--sign-identity` and `--notarize` flags.- [Orbit installer](#orbit-installer)